proglang/jgs/README.md

 [SampleProject] is a simple example how to setup an own project.
 The Definition.java file is mandatory.
 You can use [ManualAnalysis] to start the analysis of this project.

 [SampleProject] contains a single file with small examples of annotations.
-For more example you might want to take a look at [TestCases].
+For more examples you might want to take a look at [TestCases].

 <a name="configuration"></a>
 ### Configuration of the launch file